MariaDm27/Parta-Ola/README.md

-# Parta Ola Game (2025 Edition)
+# Parta Ola Game

 A Python implementation of the classic game **"Πάρτα Όλα"** (Take It All).
-Originally created in 2019, this is a modern, optimized version (2025) with a cleaner and more modular design.
+Originally created in 2019.

 ---

-## 📌 How the Game Works
+## How the Game Works
 - The game is played by **2 or more players**.
 - Each player starts with the same number of beans (or tokens).
 - At the start of each round, all active players put **1 bean into the pot**.